 Be above the legal age;

-Write, date and sign your Will;
+In civil law countries: write, date and sign your Will;

 A Will can be revoked by a later superseding Will.
 Additionally, the witnesses must not be beneficiaries or spouses of beneficiaries under the Will.

 Why do I need to register my Will?